emp-code/PackRat/README.md

-Introduction
-====
+# Pack Rat Archival System #

 Pack Rat is an archival format designed for permanent storage of large numbers of small files.

-The original usecase is storing hundreds of millions of small images relating to database entries.

-The design priorities are, in rough order: compactness, simplicity and speed.
+It's designed for maximum compactness with a simple design, without risking data integrity or compromising performance.

 A Pack Rat archive consists of two files:
 * .prd (Pack Rat Data), which stores the contents of the files, one after another.
 * .pri (Pack Rat Index), which stores the locations where files start and end.

 Stored files are referenced by ID numbers in the order they were added, starting from zero.
+Data is stored without compression or other modification.
 No filenames or metadata are stored.

-No seeking is done.
-Only bytes relating to the requested file are read.

-No compression is done, the files are stored as they are.

 The format is designed as append-only.
 Small changes may be possible, but major changes require recreating the archive.

-Archive Types & Settings
-====
+## Archive types, settings ##

 Two archive types exist: Zero (0) and Compact (C).

-Zero is universal and full-featured.
-It's fairly well tested and is under active use.
+Zero is the full-featured format, getting its name from its ability to store 0-size (placeholder) entries which can later be replaced.

-Compact lacks some features and is poorly tested, but is even more compact than Zero, and also supports files of any size.
+Compact lacks some features, but is more space-efficient.

 Zero requires two settings:
 * PosBits (position bits): determines the maximum archive (.prd) size.